KhoiFish/raytracer/readme.md

 ## References & Credits

 This was not created in isolation.
 A portion of this software was built around code from around the internet.
 I've shamelessly borrowed and modified tutorial and sample code from great developers from Microsoft, Nvidia and former collegues of mine.

-Most of the realtime core engine code was copied, stripped of features I didn't need and modified to match the style and spirit of this project.
-Feel free to use the code in this package and kindly credit the following individuals and/or organizations as well:
+Feel free to use the code in this package and kindly give credit to the following individuals and/or organizations as well:

 **Ray Tracing In One Weekend / Peter Shirley**
 <br>